May 13, 2020 – Update on Duquesne University Planning for Fall Semester 2020

 We must remain nimble.
 With the help of my leadership team and experts on campus, we are creating a master plan that is as flexible as possible.
 It will allow Duquesne University and its students to move seamlessly into and out of any situation that emerges in the months ahead, regardless of what parameters are placed on us by health and government officials.
 Once our plan is in place, I will share more of its specific details in a communication to you sometime in June.

-- Scenario #1: On-campus classes and housing are permitted, so long as modified to protect the health and safety of students and employees, as guided by CDC directives, governmental protocols, etc. (For students who have underlying health issues or otherwise have concerns about in-person activities, online instruction and student support options will always be available under any scenario).
+- Scenario #1: On-campus classes and housing are permitted, so long as modified to protect the health and safety of students and employees, as guided by CDC directives, governmental protocols, etc. (For students who have underlying health issues or otherwise have concerns about on-campus activities, online instruction options will always be available under any scenario).

 - Scenario #2: Blended in-person and online classes, and scaled-back on-campus housing, are recommended, in order to de-densify for health and safety purposes, at least for a period of time in the academic year.